natpombubpa-lab/natpombubpa-lab.github.io/resources/Metagenomics_Visualization.md

 ![Landing Page](TutorialFigs/1_Microbiome.png){:class="img-responsive"}

 Once you log in to Rstudio cloud, your web browser should bring up a similar window as the picture shown above.
 Click the button on the top right corner to create a new Rstudio project.
 Then, the next step is to click "Terminal" which should look like a picture below after you click on it.
-Please check our video tutorial [here]() and downloading our training data [here](https://drive.google.com/drive/folders/1chxW09P_M5-IqBn10zDzvxOuCFexJ5EB)
+Please check our video tutorial ▶️[here](https://www.youtube.com/watch?v=DAsMhQBYsAo) and downloading our training data 📁[here](https://drive.google.com/drive/folders/1chxW09P_M5-IqBn10zDzvxOuCFexJ5EB)

-## T1 Shotgun Metagenomic Data Preparation
+# R script: _T1_MGS data processing_HPCC.Rmd_
 Prerequisites
 Ensure you have the following R packages installed and loaded.
 These libraries are essential.